Music of the Fallout series: Fallout: New Vegas

-Original songs and covers

-Certain songs may be optionally unlocked by completing an in-game task.
-The player may recruit the singer characters Bruce Isaac and The Lonesome Drifter to perform at one of the casinos.
-The Lonesome Drifter sings music based on traditional folk songs with lyrics modified to have in-universe references.
-Bruce Isaac sings a cover of the 1993 song "Cobwebs and Rainbows" by Dick Walter with lyrics modified to have in-universe references.
-It is notably the first original cover of a pre-existing modern song used in the Fallout series.
-The singing voice for all of the original song covers and the modified song lyrics were provided by developer Josh Sawyer with instrumental accompaniment by other game developers, except for "Cobwebs and Rainbows" which uses a pre-existing instrumental written by composer Dick Walter.

 The 2010 downloadable content Dead Money features two musician characters, Dean Domino and Vera Keyes.
 Dean Domino can perform the song "Saw Her Yesterday", a retitled and unedited clip of Bing Crosby's "Something's Gotta Give", previously featured on the main game's radio station.
 Additional song titles are mentioned, but are unplayable.
 Vera Keyes sings an original composition, "Begin Again", which serves as the "theme song" of the downloadable content.
 The song was produced by various members of the Obsidian developer staff: Vera Keyes is voiced by art intern Stephanie Dowling (née Stephanie DeBrule, original credit) with music by Justin Bell, sound designer.
 Chris Avellone, creative lead, and Mikey Dowling, audio producer, wrote the lyrics.
 The song "Begin Again" was featured again on the Mysterious Broadcast radio tied to the 2011 downloadable content Old World Blues.
 The Bethesda blog released an official download in 2011 followed by official sheet music for the song in 2012.

-Four of the five original song recordings, with the exception of "Cobwebs and Rainbows", were provided on the official iTunes digital release of the Fallout: New Vegas score.

-Promotional only

 Certain songs were used in promotional material, but were not used in the game itself.
 The 1950 song "Orange Colored Sky" by Nat King Cole was featured in a television commercial promoting Fallout: New Vegas in 2010.
-The song was not included in the final game, but would be featured in 2015's Fallout 4 and 2018's Fallout 76.
+The song was not included in the final game, but would be featured in 2015's Fallout 4 and 2018's Fallout 76 as well as 2024's Fallout TV series.